MetaMask/mm-docs-v2/README.md

 ### Live code blocks

-The [`remark-codesandbox`](https://github.com/kevin940726/remark-codesandbox/) Remark plugin allows you to define a code block to be loaded live in a CodeSandbox iframe.
+The [`remark-codesandbox`](https://github.com/kevin940726/remark-codesandbox/) plugin allows you to define a code block to be loaded live in a CodeSandbox iframe.
-This enhances the documentation by keeping the code blocks versioned and in the codebase, while using the power of CodeSandbox to showcase any example with any dependency.
+This enhances the documentation by keeping the code blocks versioned and in the codebase, while using CodeSandbox to showcase any example with any dependency.

 Define a live code block by adding a `codesandbox` key to the code block.
 For example: